MayaShenHongyu/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+We picked the capacitive sensor as our sensor for interaction design.

 1. Whack a fruit game

     This game is designed to resemble the Whack a mole game, where players smash the mole when it pops up.
 In this case, the player will be looking at the screen and smash the correct fruit to score.